CSS Click Event : Using CSS for Click Events

 As you can see, it relies on the :checked pseudo-class and on the general sibling selector

-.
-Basically, it says “if the checkbox is checked, then the following elements with the .to-be-changed
+~.
+Please note that it also works like a charm with the adjacent sibling selector +.
+Basically, it says “if the checkbox is checked, then the following elements with the .to-be-changed class will be red”.

 Okay, a checkbox isn’t very sexy, but you can totally make something nicer by hiding the checkbox and binding a label to it.
 Something like this maybe: